xtendui/xtendui/src/gatsby/markdown/components/tooltip/interaction.md

 Use `<div class="xt-backdrop bg-black opacity-25"></div>` inside `.xt-tooltip` to add a customizzable backdrop.

-Use `in:z-tooltip` to have the button above the backdrop.
+Use `on:z-tooltip` to have the button above the backdrop.

 <demo>
   <demoinline src="demos/components/tooltip/backdrop">